 1. Fortnite: Battle Royale

 Regular readers of Cultured Vultures will know my feelings for Fortnite: Battle Royale are less than favourable, but in all honesty, I am just a curmudgeon that hates the things you like.
-What can’t be denied, however, is the level of success that Fortnite: Battle Royale has achieved in the 8 months since going live.
+What can’t be denied, however, is the level of success that Fortnite: Battle Royale has achieved since going live back in September of 2017.

 Moving from a somewhat average PvE game to the world’s premier choice of multiplayer shooter is no mean task, but Fortnite has achieved it.
 If you have even a passing interest in online shooters, it’s worth checking Fortnite out.
 The mechanics aren’t necessarily for everyone, but the constant updates and limited time event modes help keep things fresh.
 Give it a go, what have you got to lose?